surniaulula/wpsso-wc-metadata/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 4.1.1-dev.2 (2024/02/09)**
+**Version 4.1.1-dev.3 (2024/02/09)**

 * **New Features**
 	* None.
 * **Improvements**
 	* None.
 * **Bugfixes**
-	* Fixed the "Net Dimensions (L x W x H)" attribute showing even if showing that attribute was disabled.
+	* Fixed "Net Dimensions (L x W x H)" attribute showing, even if showing that attribute was disabled.
+	* Fixed showing HTML encoded values for variation "Net Dimensions (L x W x H)".
-	* Fixed main product attributes not showing if they have no value, but one of its variation has a value.
+	* Fixed main product attributes not showing when they have no value but a variation has a value.
 * **Developer Notes**
 	* None.
 * **Requires At Least**